 Plan It (The Meal Menu):

 Think of all the meals on your rotation.
 How can you make more of it, without costing a lot?
 First of all, try to avoid large quantities of meat.
 We really enjoy Pizza Burger around here.
 I am now up to 2 pounds of hamburger when I make it.
 Yes, we have some left over, but not much.
 Two pounds of hamburger costs (AT LEAST!) $6.
 Right there you have $6 into your meal and you haven’t even touched the sides.
 If I make pizza burger, everyone is thrilled because I don’t make it that much.
 Instead of having hamburger by itself, casseroles are your friend!
-Chicken noodle casserole, lasagna, baked spaghetti (or just spaghetti!) and taco rice casserole are great dishes to prepare which do not cost a lot to make.
+Chicken noodle casserole, lasagna, baked spaghetti (or just spaghetti!) and hamburger casserole are great dishes to prepare which do not cost a lot to make.
 If I am in the mood for pizza burger, I will make pizza bake instead.
 Soup is our friend.
 Honestly, we like soup a lot but it is very frugal too.

 Plan It (The Snack Menu):